 Getting rid of the rest of our households and furniture was last on the list.
 We had a couple weeks to get rid of EVERYTHING.
 We had interviewed a couple of Estate Sale Marketers and damn if I wasn’t a blubbering mess after that.

-The family who was buying our home contacted me asking if I could show her how to properly care for the water garden, measure rooms for area rugs and windows for curtains, and get decorating ideas, etc. I invited her over for coffee and pastries.
+The family who was buying our home contacted me asking if I could show her how to properly care for the water garden, measure rooms for area rugs and windows for curtains, and to get some decorating ideas, etc. I invited her over for coffee and pastries.
 (Something prompted me to say yes.)

 She gazed around at the furniture, wall art, pretty pillows, area rugs, candle holders, etc. and muttered, ‘gosh, if only I could just move in’.